The Great Burrito Extortion Case

-The Great Burrito Extortion Case is the sixth studio album by American rock band Bowling for Soup.
+The Great Burrito Extortion Case is the sixth studio album by American rock band Bowling for Soup, released on November 7, 2006 under Zomba and Jive Records.

 Background

 According to the band on their official website "there are at least 12 verses' worth of total joy for every sort-of-sad chorus about an ex-girlfriend on this record."

 Release

-In June and July, the band went on tour with Flashlight Brown.
+In June and July, the band were set to tour with Flashlight Brown, however Flashlight Brown pulled out of the tour due to parting with their label.

 This album's first single to be released was "High School Never Ends", which is available on iTunes.
 It was released on November 7, 2006, through Jive Records.
 It was originally set to be titled All My Rowdy Friends Are Still Intoxicated or We're Not Fat, We Just Have Small Heads.
 The album's title originated from the news ticker on the bottom of a TV screen that the group saw when in a hotel bar.
 The headline said "Burrito Extortion Case," which intrigued the band members.

 In July and August 2007, the group went on tour with Mêlée, Quietdrive and Army of Freshmen.
 They toured Australia in April 2008 with Pennywise, Sum 41, and the Vandals.